parisproffitt/OnlineConcertTicketPurchase/README.md

 ## Description
 This project is part of my AP Computer Science A coursework.
-It is a Java program that simulates buying concert tickets online.
-It uses user input to perform calculations and display ticket information.
+This Java program allows users to purchase concert tickets online in a simulated environment.
+It demonstrates fundamental concepts of Java programming, including user input, data processing, string manipulation, and formatted output.
+The program collects necessary information from the user, calculates costs, and prints a formatted e-receipt.

 ## Features
+- Collects the user’s name, date, concert selection, number of tickets, ticket price, card number, and PIN.
+- Demonstrates the use of the Scanner class to read strings and numbers from the console.
+- Uses Integer.parseInt() and Double.parseDouble() to convert string input into numeric types.
-- Prompts the user to enter the number of tickets and ticket type.
+- Splits the full name to extract the first initial and last name, showing string manipulation and array usage.
+- Generates a unique order number by combining the first two letters of the user’s last name and the last three digits of their card number.
+- Masks the debit card number for privacy, displaying only the last four digits.
-- Calculates the total cost.
+- Calculates the total cost of the tickets using multiplication, demonstrating basic arithmetic operations.
-- Displays a summary of the purchase.
+- Uses DecimalFormat to display monetary values with two decimal places.
+- Prints a professional, readable e-receipt with all relevant purchase details.
-- Includes validation for user input.
+- Demonstrates concatenation and formatting for improved user experience.

 ## How to Run
 1. Open the project in BlueJ.
 2. Compile all classes.
-3. Run the main class (`BuyConcertTickets`).
+3. Run the main class (`OnlinePurchase`).
 4. Enter the required input when prompted.
 5. View the purchase summary output.